-Have you even been to Peru if you haven’t got an alpaca jumper?
+Have you even been to Peru if you haven’t got an alpaca sweater?

-Leaving Peru with an alpaca souvenir is a right of passage, on par with trekking to Machu Picchu or soaring over the Nasca Lines.
-Everywhere you go you will see tourists in colourful sweaters, most of which are brought for next to nothing on the local markets.
-Not only are products made from alpaca fibre in abundance all over the country but they also boast some of the lowest prices.
+Leaving Peru with an alpaca sweater is a rite of passage, on par with trekking to Machu Picchu or soaring over the Nasca Lines.
+Head to any of the Andean cities across the country and you’ll see hoards of tourists wearing colourful souvenirs, most of which are haggled for on the local markets.

-Peru is home to four species of Camelid, llamas, alpacas, guanacos and vicuñas.
+Peru is home to four species of camelid: llamas, alpacas, guanacos and vicuñas.
 Of these mammals, the first two kinds have been domesticated.
-The guanacos and the vicuñas live wild and are aggressive towards humans.
+Guanacos and vicuñas live wild and are aggressive towards humans.

 The wool of all of these animals is used and is valued (from best to worst) in this order:

 - Alpaca (baby alpaca is best)

 The Vicuña produces the softest wool and therefore comes with the heftiest price tag.
 According to The Indian Express, jackets made from vicuña fibre can be as expensive as $18,595USD!